Version: 1.3

 <alphasign> <temperatureOffset temperature="73"/> </alphasign>

-element changes the sign's serial
+The signAddress element changes the sign's serial

 address.
 This is the same address that you must use in